alirezanasseh/stmsgfront/readme.md

 ```bash
 npm install
 ```
-2. Open "config.js" file in the root folder of the project and edit first two lines to your server IP and Port.
+2. Open "config.js" file in the "src" folder and edit first two lines to your server IP and Port.
 ```bash
 let IP = '192.168.1.27';
 let PORT = 8000;